mcast/mcast.github.io/test/try-markdown.md

 redirect_from: /come-from
 permalink: xmastree-post.html
 ---

+# Try Markdown

+A non-comprehensive selection of Markdown constructs, to see how they render with the current `_config.yml`.

 ## Switch on all the options to see what happens
 {:title="attr test heading" style="background: yellow"}